The Tony Kornheiser Show: WTEM (1992–1997)

-Because Kornheiser needed to focus on writing his Style column in the Washington Post weekly, he usually did not host the show on Thursdays.
-Usually Andy Pollin, the Sports Director at WTEM, would guest-host Tony's Show on Thursdays.
+Because Kornheiser needed to focus on writing his Style column in the Washington Post weekly, he usually did not host the show on Thursdays, and would have Andy Pollin, the sports director at WTEM, guest host instead.
 Between November 1995 and December 1996, Warner Wolf was named the guest host of the Tony Kornheiser Show on Thursdays until he moved to New York City as a sports anchor on WCBS-TV.
-Other Thursday guest hosts were Kevin Kiley, Johnny Holliday, the voice of the Maryland Terrapins, Al Koken, etc.